dwightjack/storypug/README.md

 ## Code Requirements

-In order for Storypug to work correctly you are required to define exactly **one mixin per file**.
+In order for Storypug to work correctly you need to define exactly **one mixin per file**.

 ## Storybook configuration